wso2/docs-apk/en/docs/get-started/quick-start-guide.md

     | apkConfiguration       | `EmployeeService.apk-conf` file       |:material-check:|
     | definitionFile   | `EmployeeServiceDefinition.json` file        |:material-check:|

 2. Set the access token in the Authorization header as a bearer token.
-This is the access token received by following the steps under ["Generate an access token to invoke APIs"](#generate-an-access-token-to-invoke-apis) section above.
+This is the access token received by following the steps under the ["Generate an access token to invoke APIs"](#generate-an-access-token-to-invoke-apis) section above.
 3. Execute the API deployment request.
 You will receive a successful response with an Id for the API.

     === "Sample Request"